FLAMEGPU/FLAMEGPU2/README.md

 [![Userguide](https://img.shields.io/badge/Userguide-docs.flamegpu.com-fed43b)](https://docs.flamegpu.com)

 FLAME GPU is a GPU accelerated agent-based simulation library for domain independent complex systems simulations.
-Version 2 is a complete re-write of the existing library offering greater flexibility, an improved interface for agent scripting and better research software engineering, with CUDA/C++ and Python interfaces.
+Version 2 is a complete re-write of the existing library offering greater flexibility, an improved interface for agent scripting and better research software engineering, with CUDA/ROCm C++ and Python interfaces.

-FLAME GPU provides a mapping between a formal agent specifications with C++ based scripting and optimised CUDA code.
+FLAME GPU provides a mapping between a formal agent specifications with C++ based scripting and optimised CUDA/ROCm code.
 This includes a number of key Agent-based Modelling (ABM) building blocks such as multiple agent types, agent communication and birth and death allocation.

-+ Agent-based (AB) modellers are able to focus on specifying agent behaviour and run simulations without explicit understanding of CUDA programming or GPU optimisation strategies.
++ Agent-based (AB) modellers are able to focus on specifying agent behaviour and run simulations without explicit understanding of CUDA/ROCm programming or GPU optimisation strategies.
 + Simulation performance is significantly increased in comparison with CPU alternatives.
 This allows simulation of far larger model sizes with high performance at a fraction of the cost of grid based alternatives.
 + Massive agent populations can be visualised in real time as agent data is already located on the GPU hardware.